iraadit/template_cpp/README.md

 A list of software used can be found in this file.
 For absolute minimum requirements for build steps refer to `ci/docker_targets/*/bootstrap.sh`.
-Note that CI scripts require an UNIX-style environment.

 Further details and diagrams are provided in the generated sphinx/doxygen-based html documentation: